microsoft/vscode-docs/docs/languages/cpp.md

 ## Installing C++ support

 C++ language support is an optional [install from the Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
-Or, just install it from VS Code by launching the Command Pallete (`kb(workbench.action.quickOpen)`) and then entering the command **ext install cpptools**.
+Or, just install it from VS Code by launching the __Command Palette__ (`kb(workbench.action.quickOpen)`) and then entering the command **ext install cpptools**.

 On Linux there's an additional step that installs dependencies necessary for debugging support.
 When VS Code restarts after installing the extension, a script installs the [dotnet cli](http://dotnet.github.io/) dependency.
-Because elevated permisions are needed to install this package you'll be promted for your password in the terminal where the script is running.
-If you'd rather perform these last steps yourself you can close the terminal now, then enter the commands yourself (these steps must be completed to enable debugging support.)
-For more information on these commands, see Manual Installation for the C++ Debugger extension in the [readme](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
+Because elevated permissions are needed to install this package, you'll be prompted for your password in the terminal where the script is running.
+If you'd rather perform these last steps yourself, you can close the terminal now, then enter the commands yourself (these steps must be completed to enable debugging support.)
+For more information on these commands, see Manual Installation for the C++ Debugger extension in the [README](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).

 ## Debugging